WARNING: The following article contains spoilers for RWBY Volume 5

 So, what’s my final conclusion?
 Well, sadly, while Volume 5 is marginally better on a second viewing and has praiseworthy moments, I still think my initial criticisms are valid.
 It has a myriad of issues that pile up and ultimately drag it down, and worst of all, it’s boring in a lot of places.
 When I was watching it to take notes, there were several moments where I nearly picked up my phone to check Twitter for a bit.
 I had no compulsion to do that with any of the previous volumes.

 Does this mean I think it’s all downhill from here?
 No. I’m still excited to see what Volume 6 has in store, and with Team RWBY now back together, the weird pacing issues should be fixed.
 Maybe if the story’s slightly more streamlined and they trim the cast a bit (I think it’s time characters like Ilia and Blake’s parents exit the story for a bit), Volume 6 can remind us how good the show is capable of being.
-Our heroes’ next destination has a lot of potential; time will tell with the CRWBY utilises it.
+Our heroes’ next destination has a lot of potential; time will tell if the CRWBY utilises it.